Call Us Today! 716-219-2553

 Pregnancy and Going to the Dentist

 You may be wondering, “Is it safe to go to the dentist while pregnant?”
-Well, keeping up with your dental checkup during pregnancy is safe and important for your dental health, and these checkups are perfectly safe at Stellar Dental Care.
+Well, keeping up with your dental checkups during pregnancy is important for your dental health, and these checkups are perfectly safe at Stellar Dental Care.
 Not only should you take care of cleanings and other procedures during your pregnancy, but your dentist can help you with any pregnancy-related dental issues you might be experiencing.
 At Stellar Dental Care, our team is here to assist you in achieving the highest-quality dental health and care.

 When Should I Tell My Dentist That I’m Pregnant?

-• Let your dentist know about any medications you are taking, both prescription and over-the-counter.
+- Any medications you are taking, both prescription and over the counter

 Can I Have a Local Anesthetic During Pregnancy?